SportyScripter/KnowYourMoodAI/WebREADME.md

 # Web project setup.
 ## Create virtual enviorment
+Set on root project ./KnowYourMoodAI and make commands from there.
 To create a virtual environment, use the `venv` module that comes with Python.
 ```
 python -m venv .venv